Consumer behaviour: Motivations and emotions

 Physiological needs and safety needs are the so-called lower order needs.
-Consumers typically use most of their resources (time, energy, and finances) attempting to satisfy these lower order needs before the higher order needs of belonging, esteem, and self-actualization become meaningful.
+Consumers typically use most of their resources (time, energy, and finances) attempting to satisfy these lower order needs before the higher order needs of belonging, esteem, and self-actualisation become meaningful.
 Part of any marketing program requires an understanding of which motives drive given product choices.
 Marketing communications can illustrate how a product or brand fulfills these needs.
 Maslow's approach is a generalised model for understanding human motivations in a wide variety of contexts, but is not specific to purchasing decisions.

 Another approach proposes eight purchase motivations, five negative motives and three positive motives, which energise purchase decisions as illustrated in the table below.
 These motivations are believed to provide positive reinforcement or negative reinforcement.

 In the marketing literature, the consumer's motivation to search for information and engage in the purchase decision process is sometimes known as involvement.
 Consumer involvement has been defined as "the personal relevance or importance of a message [or a decision]".
 Purchase decisions are classified as low involvement when consumers experience only a small psycho-social loss in the event that they make a poor decision.
 On the other hand, a purchase decision is classified as high involvement when psycho-social risks are perceived to be relatively high.
 The consumer's level of involvement is dependent on a number of factors including perceived risk of negative consequences in the event of a poor decision, the social visibility of the product, and the consumer's prior experience with the product category.